Skip to main content

 An official website of the United States government

-Akemi Wijayabahu, Ph.D., M.S., joined DCEG as a postdoctoral fellow in the Clinical Genetics Branch (CGB) in December 2021.
+Akemi T. Wijayabahu, Ph.D., M.S., joined DCEG as a postdoctoral fellow in the Clinical Epidemiology Unit (CEU), Clinical Genetics Branch (CGB) in December 2021.
 She earned her B.S. in molecular biology and biotechnology from the University of Peradeniya, Sri Lanka (2014), and an M.S. in epidemiology (2017) and Ph.D. in epidemiology with a cancer epidemiology concentration (2021), both from the University of Florida, Gainesville.
 For her doctoral dissertation, she investigated associations between lifestyle factors, micronutrients, and biomarkers of biological aging.
-She was promoted to research fellow in 2024.
+She was promoted to research fellow in 2025, and transitioned to the Trans-Divisional Research Program (TDRP) in 2026.

-In CGB, Dr. Wijayabahu focuses on understanding etiological relationships and modifiable risk factors of cancers that afflict women, with a special focus on endometrial cancer.
-Epidemiologic evidence on endometrial cancer prevention, early detection, and etiology is limited.
-Thus, through her work at CGB, Dr. Wijayabahu strives to help bridge the gaps in endometrial cancer research under the mentorship of
+Dr. Wijayabahu focuses on the epidemiology of cancers that affect women, with a particular emphasis on endometrial cancer.
+Epidemiologic evidence on endometrial cancer, particularly aggressive subtypes, including prevention, early detection, etiology, and survivorship, remains limited.
+Thus, through her work, Dr. Wijayabahu aims to help address critical gaps in endometrial cancer research under the mentorship of Dr. Wentzensen.

-In 2022, she received the DCEG Cancer Health Disparities Award for her proposal for a study of endometrial cancer.
+Dr. Wijayabahu manages the Discovery and Evaluation of Testing for Endometrial (Uterine and Ovarian) Cancer in Tampons (DETECT Study) under the supervision of Dr. Wentzensen, Principal Investigator of DETECT and leads several research projects within DETECT.
+In 2022, she received the DCEG Cancer Health Disparities Award for her proposal titled “Race-specific associations of prognostic biomarkers (P53, HER2, L1CAM) with recurrence, progression-free, and overall survival among individuals diagnosed with high-risk endometrial cancer”.
 She also received the 2023 NCI Director’s Innovation Career Development Award for her proposal titled “Investigating overall and race-specific differences in telomere length distribution and mean telomere length between normal, endometrial intraepithelial neoplasia (EIN), and endometrial cancer tissue.”

 Email